 This is a simple-to-understand outline of the components of a SWOT analysis are and how you might use this tool as part of your business, marketing or sales planning process.

 This is an overview of an approach to your market.
-This particular tool can be viewed as a Marketing tool when looking at a variety of market opportunities where resources need to be spent, or as a Sales planning tool when thinking through either Territory or Business Unit plans
+This particular tool can be viewed as a Marketing tool when looking at a variety of market opportunities where resources need to be spent, or as a Sales planning tool when thinking through either Territory or Business Unit plans.

 Market Research means a wide variety of things to an even wider variety of people.
 Especially in smaller companies below $100 million, the idea of conducting market research is sometimes numbing at the best or construed as being only for large corporations at the worst.
-This presentation provides you with an overview and helpul tactical hints that are both effective and efficient.
+This presentation provides you with an overview and helpful tactical hints that are both effective and efficient.

-Section 4: Hiring SalesPeople The Right Way
+Section 4: Hiring Salespeople the Right Way

-Hiring Salespeople, Step 1 of 3: What Type of a SalesPerson Do I Need?
+- Hiring Salespeople, Step 1: What Type of a Sales Person Do I Need?